Joshua-Clugston/commute_times/README.md

 In order to find a way around this, I found the work force size for each county (which was already present in the original dataset) and used those numbers to multiply to the percentages, giving me a raw number of how many people were taking which mode of transportation.

 Now, this procedure had only been done on one dataset (the one from 2021), but now I needed to do it on every dataset.
-So, I created a function to do the whole process in one go.. except I soon realized that there was a clear distinction between table before and after 2018.
+So, I created a function to do the whole process in one go... except I soon realized that there was a clear distinction between table before and after 2018.
 The order of the columns and how they were named differed, so I needed to account for that in my function.
 After much hassle, I got it to work.

 So with cleaned-up commute time tables, how hard could another category be?